kbottla/digitalmarketplace-api-docs/README.md

-# Digital Marketplace API docs
+# GOV.UK Pay API docs

 This is a template based on https://github.com/alphagov/tech-docs-template for publishing the OpenAPI specification for https://github.com/alphagov/digitalmarketplace-api